mertcankurt/motar_mini/README.md

 First Do a catkin_make,
 Then open The file with no extension that is named Interface in the Folder motar_mini/scripts/Interface

-If you want to open the interface from a python file open terminal in the Interface Folder and type:
+If you want to open the interface from a python file open a terminal in the Interface Folder and type:

     python login.py